SanjeevDeori/Medical-Diagnosis-Assistant/PROJECT_OVERVIEW.md

 **Built with ❤️ for rural healthcare in India**

-*Empowering healthcare workers with AI to save lives in underserved communities*
+*Empowering healthcare workers with GenAI to save lives in underserved communities*